-IKEA is a great place to start for upcycling hacks.
-Here’s how to create a cool DIY IKEA mirror without the price tag.
+IKEA is a great place for upcycling hacks.
+Here’s how to create an industrial DIY IKEA mirror without the price tag.

 This post may include affiliate links so you can easily find the products I love and use myself.
 If you purchase these products, I may earn a small commission at no extra cost to you.